DePimmer/ReLifeCycleGraduationProject/README.md

 - Links to demo videos

+**Example Grasshopper files**
+You can find multiple example files that demonstrate the workings of ReLifeCycle, how to connect a user interface and how to integrate it with the Galapagos and Wallacei third-party optimisation plugins.

 **Requirements for setting up ReLifeCycle Grasshopper plugin**
 - Visual Studio (preferred over Visual Studio Code): https://visualstudio.microsoft.com/downloads/
 - MySQL Workbench: https://dev.mysql.com/downloads/workbench/